Paired with a cup of coffee and shared with a friend, Swedish Almond Cake makes any occasion sweeter! Dense cake with sweet almond topping.

 My almond cake recipe comes together in just three steps.

-In a mixer, blend vanilla sugar with zest from one lemon.
+Make the cake batter.
+In a mixer, blend vanilla sugar with zest from one lemon (get our tips on how to zest a lemon).
 Beat in eggs, one at a time.
 Add in salt and almond extract then mix in the flour and melted butter.

 Sprinkle the top with coarse sugar and sliced almonds.
 You can get fancy with a pattern here or just sprinkle free form.
 Either way the cake will look elegant and taste wonderful.